-By bus it takes 11 to 12 hours to travel 838 km from Bangkok to Phattalung.
-You can also travel from Bangkok to Phattalung by train which takes 12 to 16 hours depending upon which train you take.
+By bus it takes 11 to 12 hours to travel 838 km from Bangkok to Phatthalung.
+You can also travel from Bangkok to Phatthalung by train which takes 12 to 16 hours depending upon which train you take.

-- Click on the ‘Bangkok – Phattalung’ link in the timetable below for more information and to buy tickets.
+- Click on the ‘Bangkok – Phatthalung’ link in the timetable below for more information and to buy tickets.

-Bus services to Phattalung depart from Bangkok’s Southern Bus Terminal, 8 Borommaratchachonnani Rd, Khwaeng Chim Phli, Khet Taling Chan, Krung Thep Maha Nakhon 10170.
+Bus services to Phatthalung depart from Bangkok’s Southern Bus Terminal, 8 Borommaratchachonnani Rd, Khwaeng Chim Phli, Khet Taling Chan, Krung Thep Maha Nakhon 10170.

 Arrival in Phattalung

-Bus services from Bangkok terminate at Phattalung Bus Station, Khuha Sawan, Muang Phatthalung District, Phatthalung 93000.
+Bus services from Bangkok terminate at Phatthalung Bus Station, Khuha Sawan, Muang Phatthalung District, Phatthalung 93000.